-We have enjoyed the Grand’s dining options as well as the uncrowded, affordable casino in the past and staying at the property’s hotel has on our Vegas to-do list.
+We have enjoyed the Grand’s dining options as well as the uncrowded, affordable casino in the past, and staying at the property’s hotel has been on our Vegas to-do list.

 We booked a “Premium King” room which is a step up from Downtown Grand’s baseline “Deluxe” option.
 That modest upgrade provided us an additional 100 square feet and for a mid-week rate of around $40 plus $29.36 in resort fees seemed like a pretty decent value.
 Was it though?
 Let’s dive into the details!

 We had stayed at Binion’s new take on Hotel Apache the previous night and this was a nice contrast to the “old-timey” vibe that Binion’s offered.
 Downtown Grand’s rooms have a modern vibe and feel fresh.
 Guests at the hotel receive free parking and access to the fitness center with cardio equipment.
 Premium rooms at Downtown Grand are also corner rooms that have more windows and oftentimes a better view.

 Our Premium King room had all the basic amenities you would expect in a Las Vegas hotel room such as a hairdryer, iron/ironing board, safe, 46′ flat-screen TV (vs 40″ in DTG’s standard room), USB charging ports, hanging/drawer storage space, high-speed internet, 2 bottles of water daily, and C.O.
 Bigelow bath products.
 One additional item not typical of Vegas hotel rooms was a white noise machine that can be helpful in drowning out the distant rumblings from the Fremont Street Experience.
 Here are a few angles of our accommodations: